klaudiusivan/ExcelIO/ReadMe.md

 ## Handling Complex Data Structures

-SwiftXLSX can handle nested objects and arrays within your data models.
+ExcelIO can handle nested objects and arrays within your data models.

 **Example with Nested Structures:**